 - The IR thermometer is very useful for investigating air leaks and lack of adequate insulation.
 Is the built-in IR thermometer a proper substitute for a thermal imaging camera?
 No!
 But you can conduct surface temperature variation tests to make a few home efficiency improvements.

-In Summary: I have always preferred Fluke electrical tools and already own a Fluke T+PRO Electrical Tester which has great features for pro or home electrical projects: detect AC/DC voltage (even without batteries), GFCI trip, and the backlit LED display gives exact voltage numbers (batteries required).
+I have always preferred Fluke electrical tools and already own a Fluke T+PRO Electrical Tester which has great features for pro or home electrical projects: detect AC/DC voltage (even without batteries), GFCI trip, and the backlit LED display gives exact voltage numbers (batteries required).

 But as useful as the Fluke T+PRO is, the Klein NCVT-4 non-contact voltage detector also has it’s key attributes, and only time will tell if both devices serve enough of a purpose to remain in a DIY home electrical kit.